piiano/cellotape/README.md

 }
 ```

-OpenAPI router will load the spec and init the router.
+In this code, we use `router.NewSpecFromData` to load the OpenAPI spec.

+We initialize the Cellotape router with `router.NewOpenAPIRouter`.

 Calling then to `WithOperation("greet", r.NewHandler(greetHandler))` we tell Cellotape to use `greetHandler` as the implementation of the `greet` operation.

 The `greetHandler` function defines typed parameters and typed response.

-When calling `AsHandler()`, cellotape check the request and response types with reflection and check their compatability with the provided spec.
+When calling `AsHandler()`, cellotape check the request and response types with reflection and checks their compatability with the provided spec.

 If we were implementing the spec incorrectly we would receive an error at this point during the server initialization.